mozilla/addon-sdk/packages/api-utils/docs/loader.md

     let require = Require(loader, requirer);
     let boostrap = require(bootstrapID);

-# Built-in modules
+## Built-in Modules

-Each loader instance exposes set of built-in pseudo modules in addition to ones being passed via `modules`:
+Each loader instance exposes the following built-in pseudo modules in addition to those passed via `modules`:

+### chrome

-- `chrome` This module exposes everything that is typically available for JS contexts with [system principals] under [Components] global.
-This alternative approach of providing same capabilities via modules allows building module capability graphs (by analyzing require statements) that can be used to reason about modules without diving into implementation details.
+This pseudo module exposes everything that is typically available for JS contexts with [system principals][] under the [Components][] global.
+This alternative approach of providing capabilities via modules makes it possible to build module capability graphs by analyzing require statements.
+These graphs can be used to reason about modules without diving into implementation details.

+### @loader/options

-- `@loader/options` module exposes all of the `options` that had being passed to the enclosing `Loader` during incitation.
-This allows creation of new loader instances identical to an enclosing one:
+This pseudo module exposes all the `options` that were used to configure this loader.
+It enables you to create new loader instances identical to the current one:

         let { Loader } = require('toolkit/loader');
         let options = require('@loader/options');
         let loader = Loader(options);

 This module is useful in very specific cases.
-For example SDK uses this feature during test execution to create identical environment with a different state to test how specific modules handle unloads.
+For example the SDK uses this feature during test execution to create an identical environment with a different state to test how specific modules handle unloads.

+### @loader/unload

-- `@loader/unload` This module exposes an object that is unique per loader instance.
-It is used as a subject for [observer notification][] to allow use of [observer service][] for defining hooks reacting on unload of a specific loader.
-SDK builds higher level API on top for handling unloads and doing cleanups:
+This pseudo module exposes an object that is unique per loader instance.
+It is used as a subject for [observer notification][] to allow use of the [observer service][] for defining hooks reacting on the unload of a specific loader.
+The SDK builds a higher level API on top of this for handling unloads and performing cleanup:

         let unloadSubject = require('@loader/unload');
         let observerService = Cc['@mozilla.org/observer-service;1'].